 Frank J. Kopecky is an Emeritus Professor at the University of Illinois Springfield.
 He focuses on family law.
 He is a member of the Board of Directors and a Past President of the Juvenile Justice Initiative and of Prevent Child Abuse Illinois.
 Mr. Kopecky received his J.D. from the University of Illinois College of Law.

 Kathy Roller is an assistant public defender with the Law Office of the Cook County Public Defender, where she is a trial attorney in the Juvenile Justice Division.
+Ms. Roller has been an assistant public defender for nearly 25 years.
 She has lectured nationally on topics including Illinois’ extended juvenile jurisdiction and transfer statutes, trial advocacy, ethics, sentencing advocacy, and contempt proceedings.
 Ms. Roller received her B.A. from Texas A&M University and her J.D. with honors from IIT Chicago-Kent College of Law.

 Terrence V. Sharkey is an Associate Judge in the Juvenile Justice Division of the Circuit Court of Cook County.

-Diane N. Walsh is the legal officer for the Juvenile Justice Division of the Circuit Court of Cook County.
-She is an adjunct professor for Triton College and Governors State University at both the undergraduate and graduate levels.
-She teaches a myriad of criminal justice and juvenile justice courses.
-She has authored articles on juvenile justice for the Washington University Journal of Law and Policy and the Loyola University Chicago Law Journal Ms. Walsh received her B.S. from Loyola University Chicago and her J.D. from Northern Illinois University College of Law.
+Diane N. Walshis the Chief Legal Officer for the Juvenile Justice Division of the Circuit Court of Cook County in Chicago.
+She is an adjunct professor for Triton College and teaches a myriad of criminal justice and juvenile justice courses.
+Ms. Walsh received her B.S. from Loyola University Chicago and her J.D. from Northern Illinois University College of Law.

 Free monthly e-updates in 15 practice areas